CompNet/NetVotes/README.md

 # Organization
 Here are the folders composing the project:
-* Folder `code`: contains the source code.
+* Folder `src`: contains the source code (R scripts).
-* Folder `input_files`: contains a collection of configuration files designed for the VoteWatch data.
-Each folder inside `input_files` correspond to a topic.
-Each topic folder contains one configuration file for each year of the considered term, and one for the whole term.
+* Folder `in`: contains the files used by our scripts, i.e. the inputs.
+  * Folder `pils`: results of the correlation clustering method (or any other graph partitioning method), for each considered parameter set (year, policy, etc).
+  * Folder `raw`: the raw data extracted from the VoteWatch website.
+    * Folder `aggregated`: this folder contains several CSV files build from the original data:
+      * `all-votes.csv`: concatenation of all vote outcomes for all documents and all MEPS.
+Can be considered as a compact representation of the data contained in the folder `votes_by_document`.
+      * `mep-details.csv`: list of the MEPs having voted at least once in the considered term, with their details.
+      * `mep-loyalty.csv`: same thing than `allvotes.csv`, but for the loyalty (i.e. whether or not the MEP voted like the majority of the MEPs in his political group).
+      * `policy-freq.csv`: list of the topics considered during the term, with the corresponding number of documents.
+      * `vote-details.csv`: list of the voted texts with their details.
+    * `original`: this folder contains a collection of CSV files, each one describing the outcome of the vote session relatively to one specific document.
-* Folder `output_files`: contains the file produced by our scripts.
+* Folder `out`: contains the file produced by our scripts.
 See the *Use* section for more details.
-* Folder `parallel_ils_results`: contains the raw results of the ILS tool.
-This is an external algorithm able to estimate the optimal partition of the network nodes in terms of structural balance.
-It was applied to all the networks extracted by our scripts (from the VoteWatch data), and the produced files were placed here for postprocessing.
-Each subfolder corresponds to one of the topic-year pair.
-* Folder `votewatch_data`: the raw data extracted from the VoteWatch website.
-  * `VoteWatch Europe European Parliament, Council of the EU.csv`: list of the documents voted during the considered term, with some details such as the date and topic.
-  * `votes_by_document`: this folder contains a collection of CSV files, each one describing the outcome of the vote session relatively to one specific document.
-  * `intermediate_files`: this folder contains several CSV files:
-    * `allvotes.csv`: concatenation of all vote outcomes for all documents and all MEPS.
-Can be considered as a compact representation of the data contained in the folder `votes_by_document`.
-    * `loyalty.csv`: same thing than `allvotes.csv`, but for the loyalty (i.e. whether or not the MEP voted like the majority of the MEPs in his political group).
-    * `MPs.csv`: list of the MEPs having voted at least once in the considered term, with their details.
-    * `policies.csv`: list of the topics considered during the term.
-    * `qtd_docs.csv`: list of the topics with the corresponding number of documents.

 # Installation